TigerAppsOrg/TigerPath/tigerpath/majors_and_certificates/README.md

 but any newer requirement files can be written in either the `JSON` or `YAML` formats.

+Each requirements file is structured as a tree with the full major at the root.
+The leaves code for the simplest kind of requirement, which is usually a list of courses (encoded as a `course_list` or `dist_req`).
+Intermediate nodes (those containing a `req_list`) express the relationships among their children.

 ### Course Code Conventions

 At the bottom of the requirement trees, the leaves are nearly always `course_list`s.
 A `course_list` is just a list of possible courses that can count towards a requirement.